unlaunch/documentation/_docs/sdks/java-sdk.md

 ulClient.awaitUntilReady(2, TimeUnit.SECONDS); // Wait until all data is downloaded
 ```

-{% include alert-note.html type="danger" content="For performance reasons, we strongly recommend initialization the Unlaunch client as a SINGLETON and reusing it throughout your application.
+{% include alert-note.html type="danger" content="For performance reasons, we strongly recommend initializing the Unlaunch client as a SINGLETON and reusing it throughout your application.
 The client is thread-safe." %}

-##### Why Unlaunch Client Should be a Singleton?
+##### Why should an Unlaunch Client be a Singleton?

 When you build an Unlaunch client, it starts a background task to download data and store it in an in-memory cache.
 This process might take some time depending on the size of the data that needs to be transferred.
 It is extremely poor practice to initialize a new client for each client request such as in a web request handler method or in Spring's `@Controller` method.
 It will add latency to the request and all downloaded data will be discarded once the request is complete.
 You may also get rate-limited and throttled by our intrusion detection systems.

-It is important that you create Unlaunch client as a singleton and re-use it throughout your application.
+It is important that you create an Unlaunchclient as a singleton and re-use it throughout your application.
 If you create more than one instance, we'll print warnings in the logs.

 ## Using the SDK

 After the initialization is complete, you are ready to start evaluating feature flags using the [`getVariation`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html) method.
 This method will return a variation that you have defined in the Unlaunch Console.
-You can check using simple if-else block to execute code depending on the variation that's returned.
+You can check using a simple `if-else` block to execute code depending on the variation that's returned.

 The `getVariation` method requires that you pass in the `flag key`and the `user id` of the user that you are evaluating the feature flag for.
 If the flag is an Operations flag such as a global kill switch and doesn't require users, you can define a String constant, e.g. `userId=System` and pass it instead.